 5 Signs Your Recruitment Marketing Is Working

-All of our discussions about recruitment and employer branding marketing have basically centered on strategic frameworks and concerns to help today's recruitment teams make the most sensible choices and moves to either establish themselves or up their game in perhaps the most competitive job market in recent history.
+Our discussions about recruitment and employer branding marketing have centered on strategic frameworks and concerns to help today's recruitment teams make the most sensible choices and move to establish themselves or up their game in perhaps the most competitive job market in recent history.

-Now, we know that sounds like a tall order, but on the flip side of this coin is something that is often less discussed in the recruitment marketing game – and that's the notion of evaluating the success or failure of your content marketing efforts.
-Elementary though it may seem, taking a moment to pause, reflect, examine outcomes, and tweak or adjust strategy or processes is imperative not only in any good recruitment content strategy but in marketing strategy at-large.
+Now, we know that sounds like a tall order, but on the flip side of this coin is often less discussed in the recruitment marketing game – and that's the notion of evaluating the success or failure of your content marketing efforts.
+Elementary though it may seem, taking a moment to pause, reflect, examine outcomes, and tweak or adjust strategy or processes is imperative in any good recruitment content and marketing strategy.

 The trouble with something as specialized as recruitment and employer branding marketing is identifying the KPIs and critical metrics to evaluate your marketing framework's parts are actually moving the needle and what parts are merely landing on deaf ears.

-With this in mind, let's discuss 5 signs that prove your recruitment marketing is indeed working and what that means for your overall recruitment planning.
+With this in mind, let's review five signs that prove your recruitment marketing is indeed working and what that means for your overall recruitment planning.

-It's safe to say your most commonly used destination for any piece of digital (and print for that matter) recruitment or employer branding content will be on your company's main website or a subpage of that site, which deals solely with your career opportunities.
-If your marketing content is designed and executed in good order, then it's safe to say the first key sign your recruitment marketing strategy is getting traction is consistent growth in your web traffic.
+It's safe to say your most commonly used destination for any recruitment or employer branding content will be on your company's main website or a subpage of that site, which deals solely with your career opportunities.
+If your marketing content is designed and executed in good order, it's safe to say the first key sign your recruitment marketing strategy is getting traction is consistent growth in your web traffic.

 Consistent growth is the key here.
-Yes, it's easy to experience a small bump when running a campaign for a specific position or service line within your organization, but the goal should be garnering the same web traffic metric no matter the job you're actively recruiting for, time of year, the shape of the market, or other variables.
-This is yet another area where recruitment marketing and employer branding content work hand-in-hand: If your employer brand is strong and resonates with the kind of job seeker or applicant pool you're targeting, then your web traffic numbers should sustain growth no matter what part of the hiring cycle your company is working through.
+Yes, it's easy to experience a small bump when running a campaign for a specific position or service line within your organization.
+Still, the goal should be garnering the same web traffic metric no matter the job you're actively recruiting for, the time of year, the shape of the market, or other variables.
+This is yet another area where employer branding and recruitment marketing content work hand-in-hand: If your employer brand is strong and resonates with the kind of job seeker or applicant pool you're targeting, then your web traffic numbers should sustain growth no matter what part of the hiring cycle your company is working through.

 In addition, be sure to track the number of views within your ATS (applicant tracking system).
 While some ATS platforms cannot provide this granular level of reporting, others are equipped to report on the number of views an application receives during a specified period.
 This data point will help you better understand if potential applicants are at least viewing or engaging with your job postings, which could help you discover better ways to convert those views into applications.

-In 2020, that's basically social media except amplified by about 1 million times.
-Now, with social media, word of mouth recruitment and employer branding is not limited to your community or your region.
-In fact, content that resonates and moves your following to investigate your organization further can reach people not only across the country but across the globe.
+Today, that's social media, except amplified by about 1 million times.
+Now, with social media, word-of-mouth recruitment, and employer branding is not limited to your community or your region.
+Content that resonates and moves your following to investigate your organization further can reach people across the country and the globe.
 Thus, widening your company's overall footprint and the candidate pool from which you pull today's top talent.

-Whether through Google Analytics or reports from such career websites like Indeed, CareerBuilder, or LinkedIn, better understanding how job seekers are finding your career opportunities is an essential indicator in terms of if your recruitment and employer branding content is landing how you hoped.
+Whether through Google Analytics or reports from such career websites like Indeed, CareerBuilder, or LinkedIn, a better understanding of how job seekers find your career opportunities is an essential indicator of whether your recruitment and employer branding content is landing how you hoped.

-Suppose job seekers are finding your career opportunities through branded searches such as your organization's name, a specific facility or location, or a specific job title that is unique to your organization.
+Suppose job seekers find your career opportunities through branded searches such as your organization's name, a specific facility or location, or a specific job title unique to your organization.
 In that case, it's safe to say your story and narrative are impacting how job seekers are working to seek out your career opportunities.

-In contrast, if most of your job seekers are stumbling onto your employment opportunities through generic searches, then your recruitment team still has some work to do to put your organization at the top of mind for both the passive and active job seeker.
+In contrast, if most of your job seekers are stumbling onto your employment opportunities through generic searches, then your recruitment team still has some work to do to put your organization at the top of mind for both passive and active job seekers.

 Pretty standard question: Have you experienced an increase in applicant flow since X or Y recruitment marketing campaign was launched?
 But there's a slight nuance to this question that can sometimes muddy the waters: Where have these applicants been sourced?
 Or, how have these applications come to you?

-Tied into our previous point about applicant flow, are you filling your positions with the best talent you believe is out there, or with the right brand of talent to ultimately help your company achieve its productivity and growth goals?
+Tied into our previous point about applicant flow, are you filling your positions with the best talent you believe is out there or with the right brand of talent to ultimately help your company achieve its productivity and growth goals?
 Suppose the answer is yes, and you can tangibly tie that yes back to specific recruitment marketing campaigns.
-In that case, it's safe to say a victory lap is in order in terms of how you are executing a recruitment marketing campaign.
+In that case, it's safe to say a victory lap is in order regarding how you are executing a recruitment marketing campaign.